-As part of Mental Health Awareness Month, EARN released a new training module on creating a mental health-friendly workplace.
-A complement to EARN’s Mental Health Toolkit, this short online course helps employers learn strategies for supporting employee mental health and wellbeing based on the “4 A’s” framework (awareness, accommodations, assistance and access to treatment) along with links to related resources.
-The module includes a quiz at the end to assess knowledge gained.
+As part of Mental Health Awareness Month, EARN released a new online training on creating a mental health-friendly workplace.
+A complement to EARN’s Mental Health Toolkit, this short, self-paced training helps employers learn strategies for supporting employee mental health and wellbeing based on the “4 A’s” framework (awareness, accommodations, assistance and access to treatment) along with links to related resources.
+It includes a quiz at the end to assess knowledge gained.

 New Accessibility Checklists

 EARN published three new checklists to assist organizations in ensuring events—whether in-person, virtual or hybrid—are accessible to all potential participants, including people with disabilities.
 The three checklists address general meetings and events, career fairs and other hiring events, and staff trainings by outlining steps to take before, during and after based on best practices for providing individual accommodations and enhancing overall accessibility.

 White House, Labor Department Recognize Mental Health Awareness Month

 In a proclamation honoring Mental Health Awareness Month, President Biden affirmed his administration’s commitment to supporting Americans with mental health conditions as well as the nation’s mental health workforce.
 Assistant Secretary of Labor for Disability Employment Policy Taryn M. Williams also released a statement acknowledging the month.
 "We're committed to helping America's employees and employers work together to promote workplace wellbeing, an issue that the past two years have really brought to the forefront,” she said.